 A private letter ruling, issued at the request of an individual taxpayer, interprets the law based on the circumstances of that taxpayer.
 Requests for private letter rulings must be in writing, and state specifically the circumstances and facts surrounding the issue.
-To request a private letter ruling, address your letter (or fax it) to the following:
+To request a private letter ruling, email your letter to the following: